by Timothy P. Banse

 2. In straight walled case, insert a card or polyethylene wad between the bullet and the powder charge thereby protecting the base.
 Size wads to the internal diameter of the cartridge case.
 There can be no voids in the assembled cartridge.
 Just like with Triple Seven, NEVER use filler material.

-Also important to know, cartridge cases that have been fired with Pyrodex require special care in order to prevent corrosion.
+You already know firearms burning conventional black powder or Pyrodex should be cleaned with with natural cleaning solvents.
+Just as importantly, prior to reloading a cartridge cases that have been fired with Pyrodex require special care in order to prevent corrosion.
 As soon as possible after firing, de-prime the cases and immerse them in solution of 50% water and white vinegar.
-The acidity of the vinegar neutralizes the corrosive residues remaining in the case.
-Limit soaking time of the cases in the vinegar to 10-minutes for the simple reason that soaking for longer may etch the brass which will shorten case life.
-When dunked in the 50/50 solution, you will see bubbles and alkaline crud rising up out of the cases.
+The acidity of the vinegar neutralizes corrosive residues remaining in the case.
+Limit soaking time of the cases in the vinegar to 10-minutes for the simple reason that soaking for longer may etch the brass which would shorten case life.
+When dunked in the 50/50 solution, bubbles and alkaline crud rise up out of the interior of the cases.
 After about ten minutes, rinse the cases with clear water.
 Finally, dry, then polish, in a tumbler with corncob or walnut shell media.